xumezzan/marketplace-project/README.md

 # Run development server
 python manage.py runserver

-# Run tests (when implemented)
+# Run tests
 python manage.py test

-# Collect static files
+# Collect static files (for production)
-python manage.py collectstatic
+python manage.py collectstatic --noinput
 ```

 ## Notes

-- The project uses a custom User model (`users.User`)
+- The project uses a custom User model (`accounts.User`)
 - All models are registered in Django admin for easy management
-- REST API endpoints will be added in the next phase
+- REST API endpoints are available at `/api/`
-- Frontend templates will use Bootstrap or Tailwind CSS for responsive design
+- Frontend templates use Bootstrap 5 for responsive design
+- The project defaults to SQLite for local development
+- PostgreSQL is used automatically on Render.com via `DATABASE_URL` environment variable